incountry/sdk-java/README.md

 key2 = 'kitty' AND key3 in ('firstValue' , 'secondValue') AND (123 < = `rangeKey` < = 456)
 ```

 All conditions added via `FindFilterBuilder` are joined using logical `AND`.
-If you add multiple conditions for the one key - only last condition will be used.
+You may not add multiple conditions for the same key - if you do only the last one will be used.

 SDK returns 100 records at most.
 Use `limit` and `offset` to iterate through the records.
 ```java